ketankartoza/catalogue_fork/docs/sphinx/user-docs/searching.rst

 sensor viewing angle.
 If either the min or max value is unpopulated, this will be ignored in the search.

-**Geometric accuracy** is used to filter products based on image pixel size.
-On a technical note, the pixel size is determined by checking the GenericImageryProduct::geometric_resolution (which is an inherited property of optical product).
-The reason this is used rather than the AcquisitionMode::geometric_resolution is that the product may have been resampled during processing so (with the exception of level 1A products), the resolution may not correspond to the acquisition mode any more.
-For ease of use, geometric accuracy is grouped as shown in the table below, and the user may select a single entry from this list.
+**Spatial resolution** is used to filter products based on image pixel size.
+On a technical note, the pixel size is determined by checking the GenericImageryProduct::spatial_resolution (which is an inherited property of optical product).
+The reason this is used rather than the AcquisitionMode::spatial_resolution is that the product may have been resampled during processing so (with the exception of level 1A products), the resolution may not correspond to the acquisition mode any more.
+For ease of use, spatial resolution is grouped as shown in the table below, and the user may select a single entry from this list.

 || Class | Value Range |